VoidAndCaffeine/Block_Breaking_SMP_mods/README.md

 4. Copy the files to .minecraft
-    + Open the decompressed file and select the mods and config folders
+    + Open the decompressed file and select the mods, config, resourcepacks, and shaderpacks folders
       * If you are on Windows, also select the 3 FFMPEG .exe files
     + copy the selected files
     + Now go to your .minecraft folder, ctrl+v to paste, overwrite the files if asked